Another One Bites The Dust: Me with Kevin Dubrow, Frankie Banali and Donnie Vie, Summer 2001

 Metal Health (Portrait/Epic/Legacy)

-I’ve got a story about Quiet Riot.
+I’ve got a story for you about Quiet Riot.

 On a gorgeous summer day this past July, I spent about eight hours hanging out at this big outdoor 80’s metal revival arena rock concert where Poison, Warrant, Quiet Riot and Enuff Z’Nuff were the featured bands.
 Now, everybody knows I’m a total idiot for that kind of music and, being a journalist, I’ve become pretty good pals with Poison’s drummer Rikki Rockett, and Warrant’s drummer, Mike Fasano.
 Thus I found myself, Ms. Headbanger’s Ball of 2001, back stage with an All Access Pass.
 There was no question that having the run of an arena’s back stage area would prove to be a curious thing, but I digress.
 When I was walking around unsupervised, I met Quiet Riot’s front man, the infamous Kevin Dubrow, when he accidentally caught me checking out his ass.
-Kevin is amazing-looking up close and has transformed himself from the scrawny, balding speed freak you remember from those 80s Quiet Riot videos into this full-on rock Adonis with a killer six pack and arms to die for and the hair replacement in Sydney he got really suits him.
+Kevin is amazing-looking up close and has transformed himself from the scrawny, balding speed freak you remember from those 80s Quiet Riot videos into this full-on rock Adonis with a killer six pack and arms to die for.
 He smells really good too.
 I felt a little giddy meeting him because – I mean, I’m a fan and everything – but I didn’t expect him to be so handsome.
 Hair weave or no hair weave, the guy looks 100% better than he did when he was in his 20’s.
 I’d do it.

 Anyway, Portrait Records re-released Quiet Riot’s best album, the multi-platinum selling Metal Health, last fall, but it took me awhile to get around to reviewing it.
 Sorry.